Consent Management Platforms: What You Must Know Today

 - Cookiebot: Known for its user-friendly interface and ease of integration, especially with WordPress and other CMS platforms.

-- Quantcast Choice: A free CMP solution that is widely used and respected, though it might not offer the advanced features that larger corporations need.
+- Quantcast: A free CMP solution that is widely used and respected, though it might not offer the advanced features that larger corporations need.

 But are CMPs here to stay?
 Afraid so.
 As data privacy continues to evolve, these platforms are the safest and most reliable way to remain compliant and to help safeguard against legal action and customer blowback.
-The market demand for these platforms seems to agree as sales for CMPs in 2024 approach one billion dollars.
+The market demand for these platforms seems to agree.
+The global consent management market hit an estimated $1.1 billion in 2025 and is projected to keep growing at double-digit rates through the end of the decade.

 Our Articles Delivered